Yahweasel/nodejs-server-pages/README.md

 `require`.
 Otherwise, `module` is nothing like Node's `module`.

-# Technical details

-NJSP operates a threadpool (really, a process pool) of Node.JS processes which handle individual requests.
-When a request is made, one of these processes is chosen, and it runs the requested page.

-The page is compiled into an `async function`, simply by replacing the text components with calls to `write`, and this is compiled using `AsyncFunction`.

-The handler processes cache pages they've been requested to load, so that reused pages are handled extremely quickly, requiring no further parsing or compilation, and benefiting from JIT.

-When the `async function`'s promise resolves, the response is closed, and more requests are allowed.
-Technically, there's nothing to stop the page from having events left over, and these may interfere with future pages.
-It's best simply to avoid this.

 # Why NodeJS-Server-Pages?

 ## Why NodeJS-Server-Pages instead of (other JS solution) x?